idea-statica/iom-examples/rcs/rcs-prestressed beam.md

 ## Reinforcement
-Reinforcement is define as stirrups and longitudinal bars.
+Reinforcement is defined as stirrups and longitudinal bars.

 ![alt text][reinforcement]